Collection is open to the public.

-Diary of a trip from San Francisco to Vancouver, and return to California.
-Much of the diary is almost illegible, but what can be deciphered indicates that Kearney had a low opinion of Oregon and Oregonians.
+Collection consists of a photostat copy of Philip Kearny's 1850-1851 diary.
+Kearny's entries describe a trip from San Francisco to Vancouver, and return to California.
+Much of the diary is almost illegible, but what can be deciphered indicates that Kearny had a low opinion of Oregon and Oregonians.

 Property rights reside with Special Collections & University Archives, University of Oregon Libraries.
 Copyright resides with the creators of the documents or their heirs.
 All requests for permission to publish collection materials must be submitted to Special Collections and University Archives.
 The reader must also obtain permission of the copyright holder.